Yahushua [Jesus] taught them, saying, …

 – Francois Fenelon

 Without Messiah, we are undone!
-So we come to the Father based on Messiah’s merit — the righteousness of our Saviour, trusting in His righteousness and His mercy to revive us, cleanse us, and deliver us (Psalms 143:1-2,9-12):
+We come to the Father based on Messiah’s merit — trusting in His righteousness and His mercy to revive us, cleanse us, and deliver us (Psalms 143:1-2,9-12):

-Quicken me, O Yahuwah [the LORD], for thy name’s sake: for thy righteousness’ sake bring my soul out of trouble.
-And of thy mercy cut off mine enemies, and destroy all them that afflict my soul: for I am thy servant.
+Quicken [revive] me, O Yahuwah [the LORD], for Your name’s sake: for Your righteousness’ sake bring my soul out of trouble.
+And of Your mercy cut off my enemies, and destroy all them that afflict my soul: for I am Your servant.
 (Psalms 143:11-12; see also Titus 3:4-7)

-In the quiet, hiddenness of our prayer closet — if we are patient, honest, and willing — then we begin to know [a little better], our heavenly Father, and His excellence.
+In the quiet, hiddenness of our prayer closet — if we are patient, honest, and willing — then we begin to know our heavenly Father a little better.
 Father desires to be near us because He has called us into fellowship with Him (John 17:21; 1Corinthians 1:9).

-If we are earnest and persistent, if we can quiet ourselves, seeking the stillness that helps us hear Father’s voice, then the Holy Spirit can direct our prayers, drawing us into genuine intercession.
+If we are earnest and persistent, if we can quiet ourselves, seeking the stillness of waiting on Father’s direction, then the Holy Spirit can direct our prayers, drawing us into genuine intercession.

-Praying in secret, alone with God, often in the stillness of the very early hours before dawn, and praying in the Holy Spirit, from the depths of our heart, will draw us into Spirit-led intercession, with groanings which cannot be uttered (Romans 8:26; Jude 1:20).
+Alone with God, praying in secret from the depths of our heart, often during the early hours before dawn, will draw us into Spirit-led intercession, sometimes with tears and groanings (Romans 8:26; Jude 1:20).

 “The Secret of Praying – is – Praying in Secret!“

 – Leonard Ravenhill

 Our secret, humble prayer time is when Father can reach us, touch us, and break the crusty nature of prideful, ambitious ‘SELF.’
 In our hidden prayer time, we confess our inadequate abilities and selfish motives — our sins.
 Time in secret prayer is the time for admiting our failures and for crying out for Father’s mercy to forgive us and cleanse us from all that is dishonourable:

 If anyone cleanses himself from what is dishonorable, he will be a vessel for honorable use, set apart as holy, useful to the Master of the house, ready for every good work.
 (2Timothy 2:21)